Samuel Eto'o: 2009–10: Historical treble-winning campaign

+2010–11: Most goals in one season, more trophies and departure

 On 21 August 2010, Eto'o scored twice as Inter beat Roma 3–1 to win the Supercoppa Italiana.
 His first hat trick for Inter occurred in the UEFA Champions League against Werder Bremen on 29 September 2010.
 Inter won the game 4–0, with Eto'o saying, "We will remain humble because we know that there are sides out there that are better than us, so we will just take it one match at a time and we will go as far as it takes us."
+In December, Eto'o played in the 2010 FIFA Club World Cup; he scored against TP Mazembe in the final as Inter won 3–0 and lifted their fifth trophy of the year.
+Additionally, he was named the best player of the tournament.

 Continuing his outstanding form in Serie A and in the Champions League for the 2010–11 campaign, he was pivotal to Inter's attack line.
 On 16 March 2011, Eto'o gave a legendary performance in Munich as he helped Inter eliminate Bayern Munich 3–2 (with an aggregate score of 3–3, winning on away goals) in the Champions League.
 Eto'o scored the first goal after four minutes, and provided two clinical assists to Wesley Sneijder and to Goran Pandev for the winner.
 After the game, Inter President Massimo Moratti said, "I'm not sure if the deal that brought Eto'o to the club was my best piece of transfer business ever, but I really think it was a great piece of business for us.
 Eto'o is fantastic.
 I do not want to take anything away from Ibrahimović, but for everyone it was really a great deal to get Eto'o.
 Samuel is truly extraordinary."
 On 29 May, Eto'o scored two goals in the final of the Coppa Italia against Palermo to help Inter win 3–1 and taking his total season goals to 37, a new record high for him.

+On 25 August 2011, Eto'o announced his departure from Inter Milan via an open letter to the fans.